Home/Knee Pain Physiotherapy in Singapore

 What is Knee Pain?

-• Femur – the thigh bone or upper leg bone
+• Femur – Your thigh bone

-• Patella – the kneecap
+• Patella – The kneecap

 A man has pain on his knee